nasa/cumulus/docs/deployment/config_descriptions.md

 # Footnotes

-[^1]: The distribution-metrics endpoint assumes the Distribution API is deployed to a single stage.

 [^2]: This value is used by kes only to identify the configuration set to use and should not appear in any AWS object